oviche/oviche.github.io/_posts/2023-06-20-The Analysis of Redline Stealer.md

 # Stealing Crypto wallets files

-- RedLine looks for the directories that contain any of the files named **wallet.dat** or **wallet** and then exfiltrates all the files in these directories that match the regex pattern **\*wallet\***.
+- RedLine looks for the directories that contain any of the files named **wallet.dat** or **wallet** and then exfiltrates all the files in these directories that match the regex pattern **"\*wallet\*"**.

   ![img]({{ '/assets/images/Redline/redline-41.png' | relative_url }}){: .center-image }*(**Looking for wallet files**)*

 - Additionally, it searches for the following folders of crypto extensions inside the browsers paths.
-When it finds these folders, it will exfiltrate all their files as regex **\*** is specified.
+When it finds these folders, it will exfiltrate all their files as regex **"\*"** is specified.

    ![img]({{ '/assets/images/Redline/redline-42.png' | relative_url }}){: .center-image }*(**Stealing files of Crypto wallets browser extensions**)*